Counters

 Grand Retribution Thrust

-Versus Rey Dau, when he does the double wing attack, you can Charge Counter the first one, then you could do another CC on the second one, but since your combo will be max at level 1, you can also do a GRT with guaranteed orange level, dealing slightly more damage and being able to punish the wide opening with a triple thrust or a dash attack.
+Versus Rey Dau, when he does the double wing attack, you can Charge Counter the first one, then you could do another CC on the second one, but since your combo will be max at level 1 (giving you a low damage CC), you can also do a GRT with guaranteed orange level, dealing slightly more damage and being able to punish the wide opening with a triple thrust or a dash attack immediately after.

 Grand Retribution Thrust executes as a backward leap followed by a devastating forward thrust dealing three damage ticks instead of the typical two.
 A GRT at red level is the highest damage attack Lance can perform, surpassing even the Charged Counter.